 We recommend that you upgrade your browser.
 The following is a list of popular options:

 Since Sept of 2010, I have been a postdoctoral fellow in Prof. Janet K. Jansson’s laboratory at Lawrence Berkeley National Laboratory.
 I received my PhD in December 2009 from the Ecole Centrale de Lyon, University of Lyon, France, with Prof. T.M.
 Vogel.
 I now work at Stanford University and study the impact of the gut microbiome on the brain using crowdsourced trinical trials, with Dennis Wall.

-My expertise is in microbial ecology and biochemistry, and more specifically in molecular biology, utilizing metagenomics, metatranscriptomics and metaproteomics to understand microbial community functions in the environment.
+My expertise is in microbilogy, bioinformatics and biochemistry, and more specifically in molecular biology, utilizing metagenomics, metatranscriptomics and metaproteomics to understand microbial community functions in the environment.
 My grad-school work focused on the bacterial adaptation to chlorinated compounds, at the genome level (evolution mechanisms) and community (bioremediation).
 My research is now looking at the impact of climate change such as altered precipitation on the carbon cycle in soil.

 Meta-"Omics" Analysis of Microbial Carbon Cycling Responses to Altered Rainfall Inputs in Native Prairie Soils